JianqiuChen/academic-kickstart1/content/home/paper.md

   date_start = "2020-03-01"
   date_end = ""
   description = """
-  * 1 对特征表达方式做了进一步的优化，采取了不共享的网络结构提取互补特征
-  * 2 实验对比了多种定位方法，根据不同定位方法的“性格”用于各个特征提取的阶段
-  * 3 采取了类激活图指导定位兴趣区域
-  * 4 对融合方法进行改进并引入ranking loss指导模型的收敛
-  * 5 在多个数据集上（stanford car，FGVC-aircraft）精度超过了同类模型"""
+* 1 The feature expression is further optimized, and the unshared network structure is adopted to extract complementary features.
+* 2 Experiments compare a variety of location methods, and apply them to each stage of feature extraction according to the "personality" of different location methods.
+* 3 Adopt class activation diagram to guide the location of regions of interest.
+* 4 Improve the fusion method and introduce ranking loss to guide the convergence of the model.
+* 5 The accuracy of multiple data sets (stanford car,FGVC-aircraft) is better than that of similar models.
+"""